LeaDer-E/Facebook-Group-Post-Sharing-Automation/README.md

     pip install --upgrade colorama
     ```
   * **Compatibility:** Some libraries, like undetected_chromedriver, depend on external software (e.g., Chrome).
 Ensure your Chrome browser is updated to match the latest undetected_chromedriver version.
 ---

-## Notes
-* Important: If the number of groups you intend to use this script for is less than 10, it is recommended to post manually.
-There is no need to use the script in such cases.

----

 ## Supported Languages